 CDBG: The Rural Economic Development Division of the North Carolina Department of Commerce coordinates HUD-funded activities with public and assisted housing providers and private and governmental entities, mental health, and service agencies by meeting with the NC Plan Partners in the Division of Public Health (HOPWA) and NC Housing Finance Agency (HOME and HTF) in collecting data and information of the HUD activities we will provide to meet the needs.
-Also, through the Public Hearing process as part of our adopted Citizen Participation Plan present proposed efforts to address the needs of the state and to receive comment from the community.
+Also, through the public hearing process as part of our adopted Citizen Participation Plan present proposed efforts to address the needs of the state and to receive comment from the community.

-HOPWA: The HOPWA program ensures the maintenance of and collaborative planning for housing in NC through the Regional Networks of Care which include funded and non-funded providers of health, prevention, housing, mental health and substance abuse services.
-We meet regularly with the other state agencies involved in the Consolidated Planning process (Consolidated Plan Partners) to discuss housing needs both met and unmet and how to ensure full access to affordable, decent and safe housing in areas of increased opportunity.
-This includes ensuring increased citizen participation, fair housing, Language Access Plans for those we serve with limited English proficiency, and Affirmatively Furthering Fair Housing.
-The HOPWA program funds 10 HOPWA Project Sponsors that include local health departments, non-profit organizations, and faith-based organizations.
-The HOPWA program is works closely with the NC HIV Prevention and Care Advisory Committee to ensure that all federally required reports (e.g., NC HOPWA CAPER, Annual Action Plans and Consolidated Plans) are disseminated and reviewed for comment and feedback by the committee members, community stakeholders and people living with HIV (PLWH).
+HOPWA: The HOPWA program ensures the maintenance of and collaborative planning for housing in NC through the Regional Networks of Care and Prevention which include funded and non-funded providers of core medical support, prevention and housing services.
+HOPWA grantee staff partner with the other state agencies involved i the Consolidated Planning Process (Consolidated Plan Partners) to discuss housing needs both met and unmet and how to ensure full access to affordable, decent and safe housing in areas of increased opportunity.
+This includes ensuring increased citizen participation, fair housing, language access plans for those we serve with limited English proficiency, and Affirmatively Furthering Fair Housing.
+The HOPWA program funds 9 HOPWA Project Sponsors that include local health departments, non-profit organizations, and HIV Core Medical and Support service providers.

 ESG: NC ESG is a member of the Governor's Inter-Agency Council on Homelessness.
-The agency also works in collaboration of other state and private non-profit organizations including the North Carolina Coalition to End Homelessness, the North Carolina Housing Coalition, Continuum of Care Organizations, the HMIS Governance Committee, providers and municipalities throughout the state.
+The agency also works in collaboration with other state and private non-profit organizations including the North Carolina Coalition to End Homelessness, the North Carolina Housing Coalition, Continuum of Care Organizations, the HMIS Governance Committee, providers and municipalities throughout the state.
 ESG is in continuous contact with the CoCs and works with these organizations throughout the year as a partner providing technical assistance and monitoring.
 CoCs play an important role in assuring that allocations are fairly distributed according to need and organizational capacity.
 CoCs assist NC ESG in helping to develop policy and procedure for the operation and administration of HMIS.

 HOME and HTF: NCHFA works closely with the NC Department of Health and Human Services (DHHS) and the state's network of behavioral health providers (LME/MCOs) to align affordable housing with health services.
-Through the Targeting Program, NCHFA requires that at least 10% of the units financed each year with the federal Low Income Housing Tax Credit are set aside as integrated, permanent supportive housing units for people with disabilities.
+Through the Targeting Program, NCHFA requires that at least 10% of the units financed each year with the federal Low-Income Housing Tax Credit are set aside as integrated, permanent supportive housing units for people with disabilities.
 DHHS manages the referral process to these units in partnership with local service providers across the state (including LME/MCOs).
 Through the Transitions to Community Living Initiative, NCHFA has identified as priority for occupancy in Agency-financed rental properties people with disabilities who are part of the 2012 Olmstead Settlement Agreement class.
 NCHFA also administers a rental assistance program (the Transitions to Community Living Voucher) on behalf of DHHS for members of the Settlement population.
 Other priority populations include people experiencing homelessness and participants in the state's Money Follows the Person program.